developzest/hello-world/README.md

 # hello-world
-Just a getting started with creating new repository
+Just getting started with creating a new repository.